 TE: Let’s set the scene to your work.
 What’s your family background?

 RD: Born in Birmingham.
 Jamaican father, white Irish mother.
 Both of them understood prejudice.
 Hence why you see a lot of mixed race people my age are of that dichotomy because, essentially, “No blacks, No dogs, No Irish”.
 My father is a Maroon, so he’s dark; the whites of his eyes are red.
-He was quick to tell me that his make up, the way he approached life, was as a Maroon.
+He was quick to tell me that bounce house for sale his make up, the way he approached life, was as a Maroon.
 As a young person I couldn’t process it but as an adult I understood what he said in terms of activism, being clear about your identity, being clear about your values and what grounds you as a person.
 If you look at certain parts of Maroon Jamaica, you see a connection with West Africa, yet Jamaica in 2014 is often just viewed as bashment, athletics, good food and partying.

 TE: A shallow caricature.

 RD: Exactly.
 We’re deeper than that.
 It’s born out of struggle.
 Jerk chicken is born out of struggle.
 Jerk chicken is born out of the runaway slaves running off to the Blue Mountains and to avoid being caught by the slave master they would cook the chicken underground so the smoke wouldn’t be seen.
 People just eat jerk chicken, they don’t eat the struggle.
 Cow foot, oxtail – they’re the cut offs from the slave master’s lion share and we turned it into a delicacy.
 Not to say cow foot’s my thing!

 TE: Have you always been involved in activism or is it something that’s developed as you’ve matured?

 RD: I think the latter.
 I’ve always been conscious, now I try to be righteous.